 As presented in the “Reconciliation of GAAP to Non-GAAP” tables in the accompanying press release, each of the non-GAAP financial measures excludes one or more of the following items:

 Acquisition related.
 Acquisition-related charges are not factored into management’s evaluation of potential acquisitions or IDT’s performance after completion of acquisitions, because they are not related to the Company’s core operating performance.
 Adjustments of these items provide investors with a basis to compare IDT’s performance to other companies without the variability caused by purchase accounting.
 Acquisition-related expenses primarily include:

 - Amortization of acquisition related intangibles, which include acquired intangibles such as purchased technology, patents, customer relationships, trademarks, backlog and non-compete agreements.

 - Acquisition related costs such as legal, accounting and other professional or consulting fees directly related to an acquisition.

 - Fair market value adjustment to acquired inventory sold.

-Restructuring charges primarily relate to changes in IDT’s infrastructure in efforts to reduce costs and expenses (gains) associated with strategic divestitures of business units.
+Restructuring related.
+Restructuring charges primarily relate to changes in IDT’s infrastructure in efforts to reduce costs and expenses (gains) associated with strategic divestitures and restructuring in force actions.
 Restructuring charges (gains) are excluded from non-GAAP financial measures because they are not considered core operating activities.
 Although IDT has engaged in various restructuring activities in the past, each has been a discrete event based on a unique set of business objectives.
 As such, management believes that it is appropriate to exclude restructuring charges (gains) from IDT’s non-GAAP financial measures as it enhances the ability of investors to compare the Company’s period-over-period operating results from continuing operations.
 Restructuring-related charges (gains) primarily include:

 - Severance and retention costs directly related to a restructuring action.